c3lang/c3docs-old/docs/compare.md

 - Optional contracts
 - Error handling support

 ## D

 D is a *huge* language.
 Where C++ is big, D provides all that C++ does and adds anything else you might think of.
 There is very little you can't do in D that isn't supported one way or the other.
+The most impressive thing is that D does this with fewer syntactic quirks than C++.

 ##### In D but not in C3